2. Huang Example

 counterfactual: \(E=\mathrm{on}\)

-Given that \(E\) was off, \(G\) was off, \(H\) was off, what is the probability of \(H\) had we set \(E\) to on?
+Given that \(E\) was off, \(G\) was off, and \(H\) was off, what would the probability of \(H\) be if we had set \(E\) to on?

 [21]:

-Y = 'H'
+Y = "H"

-h = {
+h = {"E": "on"}

 model.cquery(Y, e, h)